-· People who like to respond in a create way
+- People who like to respond in a creative way

-· People who like cute books!
+- People who like cute little books!
 (I think I am probably all four of these!)

 The books are simple to make, although if you’re thinking of preparing blank ones to use in a group rather than a home situation, I’d recommend using a guillotine!
 They don’t need glue and you could use a white cover if you prefer, although I think the coloured covers really add something to them.

-You can see the video tutorial I used HERE where she uses them to create Minion books.
-I think making Minion style Bible characters would definitely be up some people’s street (check out my Minion Mary!), but of course you can create any sort of characters you like.
+You can see the video tutorial I used HERE.
+This lady uses them to create Minion books.
+I think making Minion-style Bible characters would definitely be up some people’s street (check out my Minion Mary!), but of course, you can create any sort of characters you like.
 If you’d like to use stickers, you’ll find some useful ones in the book Our Christmas Family GodVenture, plenty to make a whole nativity set, or whatever Bible story you choose.
-For younger children this might be a fun way to create the characters.
-Older children might enjoy colouring or gluing paper on like RedTedArt does.
+For younger children, this might be a fun way to create the characters.
+Older children might enjoy colouring or glueing paper on like RedTedArt does.

 As for who to choose, you could use this to explore the Christmas story:

-1 Choose four main characters such as Mary, Joseph, Shepherd, Wise man
+- Choose four main characters such as Mary, Joseph, a Shepherd, a Wise man

-2 Choose four characters who don’t get as much air time such as Elizabeth, Zechariah, Anna and Simeon
+- Choose four characters who don’t get as much air time, such as Elizabeth, Zechariah, Anna and Simeon

 As you can see, this can work for any Bible story.
 Most children will prefer to choose who they create.
 Some may like to make a set.
 Alternatively, you might like to make a set to send to someone for them to explore a story in a new way.